 4.5.33 A significant opportunity is identified on the northern bank of the river.
 This area of land is allocated for employment use in the UDP, but is not considered to be deliverable for development during the plan period due to the high costs of remediating contaminated land.
 The land includes former sludge lagoons associated with the Knostrop works and adjoining land to the south covering a total area of over 20 hectares.
-Vegetation on the land is naturally re-growing and provides an opportunity for enhancement to create a mix of natural habitats including community woodland, grassland and semi-permanent wetlands.
+The land provides an opportunity for enhancement to create a mix of natural habitats including community woodland, grassland and semi-permanent wetlands.